astronomer/docs/astro/install-gcp.md

 ## Overview

-This is where you'll find instructions for installing Astro on the Google Cloud Platform (GCP), including prerequisites and the steps required to allow Astronomer to provision your network resources.
+This is where you'll find instructions for installing Astro on the Google Cloud Platform (GCP).

 To complete the installation process, you'll: